iansseijelly/ltrace_chipyard/README.md

 (We did notice that the default version number AutoFDO produced is `875575082` and GCC expects `2`.)
 We do not know yet, and correctly using AutoFDO in baremetal environment as a baseline comparison point is an ongoing effort.

-As an initial attempt to unravel this mystery, we plotted the effectiveness of PGO and AFDO under different optimization switches.
+As an initial attempt to unravel this mystery, we plotted the effectiveness of PGO and AFDO under different optimization levels.

 In the following diagram, we plot the effectiveness of turning on PGO under different gcc optimization levels.